-Our team of experts and Kroll Institute fellows have been monitoring Russia’s war on Ukraine and are sharing insights around risks and the economic impacts associated with it.
+Our team of experts have been monitoring Russia’s war on Ukraine and are sharing insights around risks and the economic impacts associated with it.
 In the article, “How Conflicts Impact Economies: Understanding the Situation with Russia and Ukraine,” our experts discuss the long- and short-term impacts as well as a variety of sectors that are affected, including:

 Energy: Expect that continued price rises and remedial measures will strain other parts of the global economy, especially sea-based transportation.
 The “felt” impact of fuel will likely drag on consumption, even in the U.S., which is a net energy exporter.